wikiknights/cs-materials/src/intro-to-c/conditionals/conditionals.md

 ---

 `else` is the jelly to the `if` peanut butter.
 Not required, but it makes it better.
 So, to jelly up our example, if it is sunny then I will close the blinds.
-Otherwise, it its \[raining, cloudy, chance of meatballs, snowy, dark\] and the blinds will be open. `else` is a catch-all for things that make the condition false.
+Otherwise, it is \[raining, cloudy, chance of meatballs, snowy, dark\] and the blinds will be open. `else` is a catch-all for things that make the condition false.
 The basic structure would look something like this:

 ``` c
 if(boolean)